 Rule of thirds: Use the viewfinder’s grid display to make captures more interesting.
 Simply align the focal points of the landscape along the lines or at the four intersecting points.

-Take a look Top lenses for flawless landscape shots:
+Take a look at the top Canon Camera Lenses for flawless landscape shots.

 Designed for experts and enthusiasts alike, this wide-angle zoom lens is the perfect weapon of choice for any and all landscape lovers, thanks to its suitable and versatile focal range with constant f/4 aperture.
 The lens, which also happens to be water and dust resistant, offers full-time manual focusing and a fast silent AF, so precision is assured, whichever mode it is that you choose.